Strengthen Your Global Edge with the REES Minor

 A minimum cumulative 2.5 GPA is required for courses taken at Miami.
 Courses must be taken for a grade (not credit/no-credit).
-Students planning to take this minor should consult with the chief departmental adviser.
+Students planning to take this minor should consult with the lead departmental adviser.

 Admission and Aid